Mwadingusha Hydroelectric Power Station: History

-As far back as 2016, SNEL in partnership with Ivanhoe Mines, began updating the Mwadingusha HPP, which was first commissioned in 1930 and had not had an upgrade since.
+The original Power station was first commissioned in 1930 by Société générale africaine d’électricité, Société générale des forces hydroélectriques du Katanga and the Union Minière du Haut-Katanga.
+The main purpose was the delivery of energy to the mining sector in Katanga.
+Power lines of 120 and 50 kV connected the mining towns Likasi, Kolwezi, Lubumbashi and even Kipushi.

 The original design included six generators, each rated at 11.8 MW, for total capacity of 71 megawatts.
+As far back as 2016, SNEL in partnership with Ivanhoe Mines, began updating the Mwadingusha HPP, which and had not had an upgrade since 1930.
 In the beginning, one generator at a time, was repaired and updated.

 The supplier of the original electrical mechanical installations was Charmilles of Switzerland.
 Under the rehabilitation contact in the 21st century, the engineering, procurement and construction (EPC) contract was awarded to a consortium comprising Andritz AG of Austria and Cegelec of France.
 Cegelec is a subsidiary of Vinci Energies.

 Originally only four of the six electricity generating turbines were targeted for refurbishment.
 New Francis turbines, each with generating capacity of 13.05 MW, were designed and manufactured in Europe.
 The work also involved replacing most of the electro-mechanical hardware of the power station, including valves, inverters, voltage regulators, exciters, stabilizers and related equipment.

 As the work progressed, in 2017, a decision was made to replace all six generators with new ones.
 Over time, the scope of work expanded until September 2021, when all six refurbished turbines were fully simultaneously synchronized with the SNEL grid.